8 Key Consulting Skills Valued by Employers and Clients

 Interview question: “What does collaboration mean to you?”

 Response: “I think good collaboration is when each person approaches a project open to the input and opinions of other team members.
 It works best when everyone prioritizes listening over vying for attention, and each person is valued for their unique skill set.
 Recently, I mediated a brainstorming session with a team that was having trouble communicating.
-Through some conflict-resolution exercises and allowing time for each person to speak, the team talked through some frustrations and found a way to create a plan for their project.”
+Through some conflict-resolution exercises and allowing time for each person to talk, the team talked through some frustrations and found a way to create a plan for their project.”